-First Reading, Resolution No. 3650, adopting, revising and updating existing Port SEPA procedures to conform with current law and Port structure, and formalizing new Port policies clarifying how greenhouse gas emissions (GHG) and climate considerations will be incorporated into SEPA review when the Port is acting as a "lead agency."
+Second Reading and Final Passage of Resolution No. 3650, as amended, adopting, revising and updating existing Port SEPA procedures to conform with current law and Port structure, and formalizing new Port policies clarifying how greenhouse gas emissions (GHG) and climate considerations will be incorporated into SEPA review when the Port is acting as a "lead agency."